top of page

 Assembly / Finishing

-There are few options on how to serve this salad, above is a picture of an individual presentation, but you can also cut and toss everything together and/or make a beautiful platter for the table.
+There are a few options for serving this salad.
+Above is a picture of an individual presentation, but you can also cut and toss everything together and/or make a beautiful platter for the table.

-1. Take the endive and remove 3 outer leaves a decoration or if doing a plater remove enough leaves to line the outside of platter.
+1. Take the endive and remove 3 outer leaves for decoration, or if you're doing a platter, remove enough leaves to line the outside of the platter.

-2. Take the pears and slice them (the picture about shows the pears cut, so they be fanned out) or chop them.
+2. Take the pears and slice them (the picture shows the pears cut, so they are fanned out) or chop them.

-3. If you made the nuts and they are stuck together like a piece oAs always, you can contact me with any questions, contact info is below.
+3. If you made the nuts and they are stuck together, you can break them apart.

 Recent Posts